 Winning Colors is NOT a roan!

 Every year when the Derby rolls around, the racing pundits like to comment about how Winning Colors is the only roan to have ever won the Derby.
 They are dead wrong.
-No roan horse has ever won the Derby because roan does not exist in the TB gene pool.
+No roan horse has ever won the Derby because roan did not exist in the Thoroughbred gene pool until 1992, and only 6 true roan TBs exist, all of them descended from a stallion named Catch A Bird (more on that later).
 Winning Colors is a grey, just like Giacomo, Monarchos, Silver Charm, Gato Del Sol, Spectacular Bid, Decidedly, and Determine.

 Before we go any farther, let's examine the differences, both genetic and in physical appearance, between grey and roan.